sherpaang/gender_politics_Nepal/README.md

 they are called cand2013.csv and aggregate.csv.

-There are gifs I created to illustrate various plots which have been saved into www folder inside the app folder to load it later in the final shiny.
+There are gifs I created to illustrate various plots which have been saved into the app folder to load it later in the final shiny.

 ## Model